-JDRF’s Peer Support Program is a volunteer network that connects people who have been affected by T1D.
-Type 1 Diabetes can be a frightening and overwhelming experience.
+JDRF’s Peer Support Program is a free volunteer network that connects people who have been affected by type 1 diabetes (T1D).
+A T1D diagnosis can be a frightening and overwhelming experience.
 Even as time goes on, it’s a constant learning curve.
-The Peer Support Program provides an opportunity to talk to someone who has been there, who can give practical tips and advice.
+The Program provides an opportunity to talk to someone who has been there and who can give practical tips and advice.
 It’s important to note that while a Mentor is available for support, he/she cannot provide any medical advice.

 A helping hand from someone who understands

 “Kindred spirits are very hard to come by, but you can find one through JDRF.
-It will make the world of difference knowing that there is someone out there who knows exactly what you are going through” – Yvette, mother of Sienna, diagnosed at age 2.
+It will make a world of difference knowing that there is someone out there who knows exactly what you are going through” – Yvette, mother of Sienna, diagnosed at age 2.

-Fill in the form below if you would like to be part of the program or if you can become a Mentor and help support the T1D community.
+Fill out this form if you would like to be part of the program or if you can become a Mentor and help support the T1D community.

-I was 21 years old and travelling through Africa with my brother visiting our extended family when I first started getting symptoms of Type 1 Diabetes.
-I didn’t know what was happening, and assumed my constant insatiable thirst was due to the hot water.
+I was 21 years old and travelling through Africa with my brother visiting our extended family when I first started getting symptoms of type 1 diabetes.
+I didn’t know what was happening, and assumed my constant insatiable thirst was due to the hot weather.
 Because we had to boil the water in Africa before drinking it, we had lots of bottles of boiled water in the fridge.
 I ended up drinking it all, and accidentally even drank my Grandma’s heart medication without realising!